 D. Domestic remedies

-4. Given the urgent nature of the Rapporteur’s mandate, complainants are not required to have exhausted domestic remedies before making a complaint.
+4. Given the urgent nature of the Special Rapporteur’s mandate, complainants are not required to have exhausted domestic remedies before making a complaint.

 E. Confidentiality

-5. Information submitted to theRapporteur, including any information that may relate to the identity of the complainant, will be kept confidential unless he or she has explicitly waived the right to confidentiality.
-The Rapporteur may clarify the impact of maintaining confidentiality, if any, on the Rapporteur’s ability to perform his or her functions.
+5. Information submitted to the Special Rapporteur, including any information that may relate to the identity of the complainant, will be kept confidential unless he or she has explicitly waived the right to confidentiality.
+The Special Rapporteur may clarify the impact of maintaining confidentiality, if any, on the Special Rapporteur’s ability to perform his or her functions.

 F. Information gathering

-6. In order to gather the necessary information to properly carry out his/her functions, the Rapporteur may use one or more of the following means:
+6. In order to gather the necessary information to properly carry out his/her functions, the Special Rapporteur may use one or more of the following means:

 (a) Gather information from any publicly available source;